Journalism

 20/03/2020 18:14

-UFSC Journalism Program prepares students for a career as reporters, photographers, editorial designers, writers or editors in newspapers, magazines, radio, TV, internet, news agencies and press offices, either employed, as a freelancer or as an entrepreneur.
-Since the early stages, the student is in contact with the practice of journalism through technical courses held in the laboratories of Radio Journalism, TV Journalism, Photojournalism, Writing, Online Journalism and Infographics.
+UFSC Journalism program prepares students for a career as reporters, photographers, editorial designers, writers or editors in newspapers, magazines, radio, TV, internet, news agencies and press offices, either employed, as a freelancer or as an entrepreneur.
+From the early stages of the program, students engage with journalism practice through hands-on courses conducted in specialized labs for Radio Journalism, TV Journalism, Photojournalism, Writing, Online Journalism, and Infographics.

 Program Length: